FMTools/FeatureIDE-wiki/FeatureIDE-Developer/Getting-started/Preparing-Eclipse/Eclipse-RCP-and-RAP-Development.md

-This is a detailed installation guide to setup your system for the development of FeatureIDE.

 1. Download "Eclipse for RCP and RAP Developers" from https://eclipse.org/downloads/
 - Unzip eclipse into a folder where you have full permissions (it is recommended not to use the "program files" folder)
 - Create shortcut to start eclipse with the folowing VM options: